htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

 *condor_credmon_oauth* daemon), users may not specify custom scopes, audiences, etc. in a locally-issued token.

-There are three (or four) steps to setting up the SciTokens local issuer:
+There are three (optionally four) steps to setting up the SciTokens local issuer:

 1. Generate a SciTokens private/public key pair.
 2. Upload the generated public key to a public HTTPS address.